 There are a lot of ways in which it may be more useful to consider modern Paganism as a socio-cultural movement – individual Pagan religions may not have much at all in common with each other when talking about beliefs, practices or views of how things work (cosmology).
-My friend Kiya has an excellent starting summary of many of the pieces that went into this socio-cultural movement on her website.
+My friend Kiya has an excellent starting summary of many of the pieces that went into this socio-cultural movement.

 Paganism is not a single religion.
 You should also be aware that these different paths sometimes use terms differently, or prefer specific terms.
 When in doubt, ask the person you’re talking to their personal preferences.

-This is especially true of someone who identifies their practice as Pagan or eclectic Pagan – really, the only way to know about what they do is to ask.
+This is especially true of someone who identifies their practice as Pagan or eclectic Pagan.
+If that’s the case, asking them is the only way to get a sense of what they mean, and what they do.